MohsinKalam79/QJR-Privacy-Policy/README.md

 ## **5. Data Security**

-Since we do not collect or transmit any data, no personal information is stored on servers or shared with third parties.
+We are committed to protecting the information you provide to us.
+We store your email address and encrypted password on secure servers and implement reasonable technical and organizational measures designed to protect your data from unauthorized access, use, or disclosure.
 We ensure that the app is built using secure development practices to protect your experience and maintain reliability.

 ---